 Nootropics are all the rage these days, so we thought it would be a good idea to give these brain pills some attention.
 We had our research team check out some of their most popular ingredients, look at possible side effects and take a peek at some scientific research – if any.

 The word nootropic was “created” in 1972 by a Romanian psychologist named Corneliu E. Giurgea.
 Nootropics are a class of supplements that are designed to enhance cognitive function, increase memory and boost concentration.
 Some nootropics offer increased energy, alertness and even the ability to help you cope with stress.

 There are countless nootropics on the market and even more ingredients.
 Here’s a quick look at some of the most popular elements that we found to be in most nootropic supplements:

 Ginkgo Biloba is a common Chinese medicine used to improve blood flow to the brain.
 It also acts as a powerful antioxidant.
-Being around since the early days of man, Ginko has since been used as a treatment for dementia and Alzheimer’s disease.
+Being around since the early days of man, Ginkgo has since been used as a treatment for neurologic conditions.
 However, no compelling scientific research has backed this up.

-5-HTP is a naturally occurring amino acid used as an antidepressant, appetite suppressant, and sleep aid.
-5-HTP is also administered to individuals who are coming down from MDMA and to ease symptoms of post- MDMA dysphoria.
+5-HTP is a naturally occurring amino acid used as an appetite suppressant and sleep aid.

 Theanine comes from tea leaves and is used to treat a variety of different ailments.
-These include stress relief, immune system, and cardiovascular benefits, as well as cancer prevention.
+These include stress relief, immune system, and cardiovascular benefits.